yochaigal/cairn/wip/2e/setting-seeds.md

 ### People

-The most important aspect of a realm are its _people_: their character, ambitions, and the resources that tie them to this land.
+The most important aspect of a region are its _people_: their character, ambitions, and the resources that tie them to this land.
 Roll on the [Culture](#culture) and [Resources](#resources) tables, then note the results in your notebook.

 #### Culture